Dubliners

 Summary

-Written when he was only twenty-five, this was Joyce’s first major work, introducing his city to the world.
+Joyce’s first major work, written when he was only twenty-five, brought his city to the world for the first time.
 His stories are rooted in the rich detail of Dublin life, portraying ordinary, often defeated lives with unflinching realism.
-He writes of social decline, sexual desire and exploitation, corruption and personal failu…
+He writes of social decline, sexual desire and exploitation, corruption and personal failure, yet creates a brilliantly compelling, unique vision of th…

 Book Details